-Last updated on November 18th, 2016
+Last updated on July 8th, 2020

-Written and photographed by Lisa Cericola
+Written by Lisa Cericola

 The frosty first sip was always the best part, but noisily sucking up the stray bits of ice at the bottom of an empty cup was also satisfying.
 Although annoying to adults for some reason.

 I don’t really get cravings for Slurpees that much anymore.
 They are not made of things found in nature.
 They are sold in convenience stores, a place I don’t find myself too often.
 And I’m also not twelve years old anymore.

 I had lemons, I had sugar, I had two full ice cube trays.
-Working from Alain Coumont’s basil limeade slushy recipe from Food & Wine, I traded out the basil for mint, and the limes for lemons, adding extra seltzer for fizz.
+Working from Alain Coumont’s basil limeade slushie recipe from Food & Wine, I traded out the basil for mint, and the limes for lemons, adding extra seltzer for fizz.

-In the end, the recipe made a tangy, bright green drink that immediately cooled me off.
-It didn’t come with a giant straw and I didn’t get to pull a cool lever, but some childhood memories are best left untouched.
+True, homemade mint lemonade slushies don’t automatically come with a giant straw and I didn’t get to pull a cool lever, but some childhood memories are best left untouched.

-For a neutral lemonade flavor, mix in one shot of vodka for every serving.
+For a neutral flavor, mix in one shot of vodka for every serving.
 For a mojito-like drink, add one shot of light rum per serving.
 For a margarita-ish slushy, add one shot of tequila per serving.

 - 1 cup freshly squeezed lemon juice (from 5-6 lemons)

-- 3/4 cup granulated sugar
+- 3/4 cup (150 grams) granulated sugar

-- 1 cup fresh mint leaves
+- 1 cup (about 10-12 grams) fresh mint leaves

-- 4 cups ice
+- 4 cups (560 grams) ice cubes

 - 1/2 cup seltzer, plus extra for topping off drinks